 A push for green growth, net-zero emissions and net-carbon homes are all things on the minds of governments and local authorities around the world.
 But like many other industries, renewable energy has faced its share of challenges.
 Solar PV and wind will make up for 86% of the global renewable capacity added in 2020, but when comparing their expansion to the previous year there is an obvious decline.
 However, the industry has proved its resilience and the UK is charging forward with its plan to become a world leader on the global scene and hold onto its title as the world’s biggest offshore wind energy market.
 So, what else is happening in the renewable energy markets?

-Despite economic fallout, global offshore wind capacity boosted by 29,839 MW in the first half of 2020 - an impressive increase from 27,213 in 2019.
+Despite economic fallout, global offshore wind capacity boosted to 32,510 MW in 2020 - an impressive increase from 27,304 in 2019.
 So how has the renewable energy market managed a record-breaking year?
 Most offshore projects were lucky enough to have already been granted finances and were well underway when the health crisis came to light meaning that new wind farms were completed in UK, China, Germany, Portugal, Belgium and the US.
 As more countries begin to recognise this renewable energy to be the key to Green Recovery, more offshore wind jobs will spring up around the world.
 Offshore is amidst a period of great change and with wind farms now set to fuel underwater data centres, there are exciting times ahead for professionals in the industry.

 In their Renewable Energy and Jobs 2020 report, IRENA revealed that solar PV jobs account for a third of all renewable energy jobs worldwide.
 What was once considered avant-garde is now an industry attracting the top talent across various domains, including project managers, commercial analysts and engineers.
 Increasing global temperatures have revealed a pressing need for highly-qualified engineers that can design technology to cope with warmer weather, meanwhile, solar panel installation jobs remain one of the most sought after roles with renewable energies.